 Earlier this month, after a weekend plan fell through for me, I set out to have the best lazy Saturday in years.
 I was getting over a cold and thought it would do me good to just relax and bum around the house all day.
 My plan was simple and seemingly achievable.
 Once I woke up that morning, I had a laundry list of things I wanted to do.
-Despite my desire to be relaxed and recharged, I still had the need to be productive and cross off some housekeeping tasks that I neglect during the workweek.
+Despite my desire to be relaxed and recharged, I still had the need to be productive and cross off some housekeeping tasks that I neglected during the workweek.

 Something in me still wanted the best of both worlds.
 I wanted my downtime in combination with my productive hours of the day as well.
 Eventually, I settled on this plan, and it actually did some good.

+I still woke up early.
 Despite my yearning desire to sleep in, my body betrays me and cheerfully awakens at 6:30/7:00 am.
 To combat this defeat, I continued to lay in bed to maintain my relaxed state but I chose to start off by reading a few chapters of my book.
-Having this calming start to my morning allowed for me to use my time to do something I enjoy and still spend time ?relaxing my body? while awake.?
+Having this calming start to my morning allowed me to do something I enjoy and still spend time ?relaxing my body? while awake.?

+I got dressed asap.
 It can be tempting to lounge around all day in your comfy pajamas.
 However, it felt refreshing to spend a morning taking my time to get dressed.
-I took more than the 30 minutes I give myself Monday to Friday to “warm up” my body with some yoga, exfoliate in the shower, and give myself a facial and mask.
-The extra pampering allowed for me to double my productivity and relaxation.
+I managed to do yoga, exfoliate in the shower, and give myself a facial mask.
+The extra pampering allowed for double productivity and relaxation.
 Also, doing so made it easier to ?get up and go? when I decided to run errands anyway.

+I still ran errands, but purposefully.
 I could not help the fact that I had a few stops on my list even though I wanted to stay home all day.
-My “errand days” normally take up the bulk of my sunshine hours and drain my energy for anything else by the time I get home.
+My errands normally take up the bulk of my sunshine hours and drain my energy for anything else.
 However, on this Saturday, I was purposeful with the things on my list and I did not deviate much from the plan.
 This way I did not overextend myself.

+I used my evening to bum around.
 After wrapping up errands, I finally had the opportunity to ?bum around.?
 I use this term to identify literally doing nothing productive with my time in order to feel relaxed and at ease about not having any plans.
-By this point, I had my productivity out of the way and I completed all of my weekend “chores” that stalk my mind during the week.
+By this point, I had my productivity out of the way and I completed all of my weekend ?chores? that stalk my mind during the week.
 I gave myself an opportunity to enjoy being home with nothing to do.
 And what did I do exactly?
 I took a nap!
-That?s all I wanted, was that additional sleep needed when you have a common cold.
+That?s all I wanted, was that additional sleep to get over my common cold.

-So there you have it, a quick run down of taking a weekend and making it productive while still relaxing and slowing down the pace from the typical work week.
+So there you have it, a quick rundown of taking a weekend and making it productive while still relaxing and slowing down the pace from the typical work week.